Health Encyclopedia

 • Pulmonary rehab (rehabilitation).
 This program teaches ways to ease COPD symptoms.
 It includes tips on exercising, correct posture, how to conserve energy, and healthy eating to improve breathing.

 • Oxygen therapy.
-When the level of oxygen in your blood is too low, your healthcare provider may prescribe oxygen.
+When the oxygen level in your blood is too low, your healthcare provider may prescribe oxygen.
 Oxygen can help you feel better and be more active.
 You may use the extra oxygen all the time.
-Or you may need it only during some activities such as exercise.
+Or you may need it only during some activities, such as exercise.
 Use it as your provider advises.

 • Surgery.
 You may need surgery for severe symptoms when other treatments have not helped.
 Surgery removes the most damaged parts of the lungs.